sajidhamdard/system-design/project-architecture.md

 ---

-If you want — I can show you **exact example structure of that Axway folder** and **what files typically go there** so you can confidently talk about it.

-Would you like that?

 Axway is **not specific to your project**; it’s actually a well-known, **enterprise-grade** API management platform used by many organizations for managing, securing, and governing APIs.